OSEMSAUCE/OSEM-/README.md

 # OSEM🤘🌲
 ## Open Source Environmental Movement

-OSEM is about making the environmental field transparent.
-It's the *evidence* part of evidence based-reasoning.
-If thats what you're into than you're awesome👍️🌲️.
+OSEM is about making the environmental work transparent.
+It's about *evidence* based-reasoning, evidence in science, proof and showing your work.

 Our primary task atm is making a huge repo of reforestation data.
 Tree planting campaigns raise a lot of very good questions which we will answer using an open source database.